akeneo/pim-helpcenter/content/updates/2021-02/6-Rules-executed-4-times-a-day.md

 # Rules execution 4 times a day
 ::: meta-data type="New" features="Automation" available="mid-February"

-We now automatically execute rules 4 times a day.
+We now automatically execute rules 4 times a day: at 5 am UTC, at 11 am UTC, at 5 pm UTC, and at 11 pm UTC.
 This enhancement will help you faster your enrichment process.
 Indeed, your catalog is now more and more up-to-date with the latest computed values generated automatically by the Rules Engine.

-Of course, if you have the permission to, you can also execute one or several rules manually from the rule grid.
+Note that, of course, rules are still regularly executed after a bulk action or after imports with rules, and also, if you are allowed to, you can still execute one or several rules manually from the rule grid.

 ::: more
 [What is a rule?](../articles/what-is-a-rule.html)